MaRDI4NFDI/MetaExtractIng/README.md

 ## Authors

 The code was developed by Mahdi Jafarkhani, based on a prior development by Mohammed Asjadulla.
-The development was supervised by Björn Schembera
+The development was supervised by Björn Schembera.

 ## Acknowledgements
 The work has been funded by the DFG (German Research Foundation), project number 460135501, NFDI 29/1 “MaRDI – Mathematische Forschungsdateninitiative”.